Departmental Lecturer in Contemporary Islamic Studies

 - Modern Islamic Thinkers (BA only)

 - Islam and the Arab Revolutions The Ulama Between Democracy and Autocracy.
-London: Hurst, (forthcoming in August 2021); and New York: Oxford University Press (tbc).
+London: Hurst, (forthcoming in August 2021); and New York: Oxford University Press (forthcoming in November 2021).

 - "Locating Ḥākimiyya in Global History: The Concept of Sovereignty in Premodern Islam and Its Reception after Mawdūdī and Quṭb," Journal of the Royal Asiatic Society, (forthcoming).